Palidino/BattleScape-Server/.github/README.md

 [Visual Studio Code](https://code.visualstudio.com) is recommended, and will be the IDE used in the installation guide.
 [Git](https://git-scm.com), needed to clone the repo and also to fetch and push any changes.
 [Java 8 Development Kit](https://adoptopenjdk.net).
 In the setup, select/enable the "Set JAVA_HOME variable" option.
+A computer reboot may be needed for VSCode to find the JDK.

 Required VSCode extensions:
 - Java Extension Pack